Online MMA training!

 MMA (Mixed martial arts) is a sport that is both brand new and as old as time.
-In it’s modern form under the unified rules of MMA it is relatively safe (If you don’t mind getting hit in the face by an expert).
+We’ve gone from training in dusty open areas to modern MMA gyms and from being limited to one coach to being able to supplement our knowledge with MMA training online.
+In it’s modern form under the unified rules of MMA, the sport it is relatively safe (If you don’t mind getting hit in the face by an expert).
 It is also the fastest growing sport on the planet.
 As with any sport it brings out emotions in both the participants and the fans.

 It is essentially a combat sport with a set of rules that are far more relaxed than most structured forms of Martial arts competition and allows for the use of fighting standing up, on the ground and in the clinch (really close up, like fighting in a phone booth).
 Most bouts take place in a cage or a ring with the largest promotion, the UFC taking place in an Octagonal cage.
 Fighters can use both striking and grappling techniques and can use any style of Martial arts that they want.